ivonzhang/dyn-docex/README.md

 # build for production with minification
 npm run build
 ```
+# type the url http://localhost:8080/?source=WX&userName=zf&type=todo to view the project

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).